Challenging DUI Breath Tests in Massachusetts

 Challenging Breath Test Results in Massachusetts

-Our Burlington criminal defense attorney successfully challenges Breathalyzer test results in DUI/OUI cases, and we are well-versed in the technical and physiological elements involved in obtaining the test results.
+Our Massachusetts criminal defense attorney successfully challenges Breathalyzer test results in DUI/OUI cases, and we are well-versed in the technical and physiological elements involved in obtaining the test results.
 It is possible to have breath test evidence thrown out and the charges dismissed.
 Our law firm is dedicated to analyzing all available evidence, finding errors and inaccuracies and securing the best possible result on your behalf.